ryoichi-obara/node-red-run-local/README.md

 # Portable Node-RED

-Execute Node-RED with local settings.
+Run Node-RED with local settings.
 Node-RED with default options stores settings file to user directory like ``%USERPROFILE%\.node-red``.
 This configured repository has options to store settings in local directory.